Last updated

 Prerequisites

-• Basic knowledge of subscription management concepts
+• Basic knowledge of webhook handling, HMAC signature verification, and subscription management

 Architecture Overview